Change in the industry and how it affects the future of Research

 You picked up the pace again, and then some.

 Exactly, yes, I mean there are pros and cons to both kinds of research.

 What are the most notable changes you saw between a large company like Ipsos and a startup workplace, besides the pace?

 In terms of research, it’s interesting to see how quick Zinklar is.
-Honestly, there are times where you feel like banging your head against the wall in a big company because things take so long, and there are so many different teams, and simple tasks and turn into really long, complicated things.
+Honestly, there are times when you feel like banging your head against the wall in a big company because things take so long, and there are so many different teams, and simple tasks turn into really long, complicated things.

 Whereas here we are doing stuff in minutes or hours that would take days to do.
-And not just fieldwork, but also setups, reporting, monitoring the field, like all the steps through it are so much quicker and more organized, and that’s so energizing to work with.
-You can make actions happen quickly, changes happen quickly, clients obviously happier because you are able to adapt, make changes faster.
+And not just fieldwork, but also setups, reporting, and monitoring the field, like all the steps through it are so much quicker and more organized, and that’s so energizing to work with.
+You can make actions happen quickly, changes happen quickly, and clients obviously happier because you are able to adapt, and make changes faster.

 Must be interesting from your point of view, because you’ve been on the other side.

 Yeah!
 Traditional agencies are there for a reason, they do good work.
 And the research is still good research, it just takes longer, number one, and I feel like where we are with Zinklar is where all research needs to be within an organization.

 The decision-making process can be much quicker and more frequent, whereas in a traditional agency everything takes months, and it can lead to a bit of friction sometimes.
 You are trying to work with something and provide something without the tool to do it, in a big agency.
 Do you know when there’s a push for a deadline?
 And here I can say that we can do it, I can program, I can launch.
 There, we would say the same thing and then go ‘Ok, we have a big pain’, and then you would need to get several people aligned, maybe we can’t end up doing it, and people would be disappointed.